ENGL 1101 - Introduction to English: Ideas of the Real

 University Graduate Attributes

-Required ResourcesPeter Carey, selected short stories (in course reader).
+Required ResourcesPeter Carey, some short stories (to be provided on MyUni)

 Charles Dickens, Great Expectations.